abun100/CSC-212-MEC-Project-ABun/readme.md

 MEC Project, Aaron, David, Alex

 Summary:
-  This program works to give the current grade of a students grades so far in the semester.
+  This program works to give the current grade of a student's grades so far in the semester.
 The github address includes the entire compiled programmed across 3 files (main.cpp, Grading.cpp, Grading.h).
+As well as mock datasets (grades.txt) that store the grade values and task types.

+Group Contributions:
-As well as mock datasets (grades.txt) that store the grade values.
-Aaron programmed the grading classes and did the video, Alex programmed the read/write files and also wrote part of the read.me, David also wrote the pseucode and did part of the readme.md.
+Aaron wrote the calculate(), determine_storage() and output_grade() functions in Grading.cpp.
+Alex programmed the read/write files and also wrote part of the read.me.
+David designed our plan about how to create the gradebook and it features.
+Was also responsible for writing the main.cpp.
+He also wrote the psuedocode and did part of the readme.md.

 Pseudocode:<br/>
  Read in filename<br/>